-MKTX 370 MECHATRONICS LABORATORY II Spring, 1 credit hour
+MKTX 370 MECHATRONICS LABORATORY II

 This mechatronics laboratory emphasizes the applications of analog electronics, digital electronics, sensors and transducers, actuators, and microcontrollers.
 Laboratory experiments are designed to give the student hands-on experience with components and measurement equipment used in the design of mechatronic products.
 Design and construction of mechatronics systems are emphasized.
 Three hours laboratory per week.
 Prerequisites: MECHATRONICS LABORATORY I (MKTX 320).
 Corequisite: Microcontroller (MKTX 325).